Mountaintop view in Grenada

 10) Bathe in hot springs

-As a result of its volcanic origins, Grenada has several hot springs.
-Clabony Hot Springs is located in Grenville and is one of the easiest springs to access.
+Because of its volcanic origins, Grenada has several hot springs.
+Clabony Hot Springs, in Grenville, is one of the most accessible springs.
 You can drive within a short distance of the spring and walk a few yards to it.

 The 12’ x 4’ pool is warm and sulfurous.
 The water smells pleasant (it doesn’t smell sulfurous at all).
 My friend Malaika and I lucked out and had the whole spring to ourselves.
 It felt like we were in an enchanted forest.